 11. Brain Diseases

-Possible Treatments: Issues in the brain are primarily identified using a CT scan.
+Possible Treatments: Issues in the brain are primarily identified using a CT or MRI scan.
 Your veterinarian will need to rule out all possible causes, so your furry friend is likely to undergo blood and urine testing as well.
 The treatment outlook depends heavily on your hound’s specific diagnosis.
 In some cases, only medical management will be possible for affected dogs.

 Maybe It’s Not Medical: Overnight Accidents & Dog Management